Skip to main content

 Ralph Simmons WMA

-Managed in cooperation with the Florida Forest Service
+Managed in cooperation with the Florida Forest Service and the St. Johns River Water Management District.

-Ralph E. Simmons Memorial Wildlife Management Area (WMA) consists of more than 3,000 acres along nearly seven miles of the St. Marys River in northern Nassau County.
-On the area are excellent examples of a number of natural communities, including longleaf pine/wiregrass, seepage slopes, herb bogs and ravine forests.
-These communities contain a variety of rare plants, including orchids and pitcher plants, and are home to white-tailed deer, wild turkey, bobcat, gopher tortoise and otter.
-The Ralph Simmons State Forest is part of the Great Florida Birding and Wildlife Trail.
+Ralph E. Simmons Memorial Wildlife Management Area spans over 3,000 acres along nearly seven miles of the St. Marys River in northern Nassau County.
+These diverse landscape showcases outstanding examples of Florida's natural communities, including longleaf pine/wiregrass habitats, seepage slopes, herb bogs and ravine forests.
+These rich ecosystems support an array of rare and native plant species, including striking orchids and unique pitcher plants.

 Add your bird observations to the Ralph E. Simmons Memorial State Forest eBird Hotspot.